Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 What Is The Thread The Needle Exercise?

-In its simplest form, the goal is to stretch the muscles from the mid-back to the shoulder blades, which gives it a great impact on the thoracic spine [1].
+In its simplest form, the goal is to stretch the muscles from the mid-back to the shoulder blades, which has a great impact on the thoracic spine [1].

 A more advanced version combines the plank, and it can also help to strengthen back and core muscles.

-However, you’ll need to have a good balance to get full advantage of a great stretch without constantly toppling over.
+However, you’ll need to have a good balance to take full advantage of a great stretch without constantly toppling over.

 More on this shortly.